-It’s New England meets Mediterranean via one of the city’s great chefs.
-Jody Adams (Trade, the late Rialto) now helms a seafood-centric, Greek-inspired menu that favors simple preparation so as to let the ingredients sing.
+It’s New England meets Mediterranean via Jody Adams, whose seafood-centric, Greek-inspired menu favors simple preparations so as to let the ingredients sing.
 Hamachi tartare gives way to steamed clams and grilled sardines; entrées include striped bass a la plancha and whole roasted lobster.
 On nights when a full sit-down meal seems too much, slip into the bar for some fried oysters and a Greek negroni.

 The restaurateurs from 80 Thoreau in Concord understand their way around a regional line catch.
 This multi-story, seafood-focused enterprise is focused on the second floor restaurant, where a variety of locally-sourced seafood is served with aplomb.
 (For the full experience, try the five-course “tasting of local fishes” menu.)
 Patrons looking for something lighter can visit the Moon Bar, and for those in a hurry, there's Cusser's, a street-level takeaway spot specializing in seafood and roast beef.

 The James Beard Award-winning Portland restaurant has opened a second branch in Boston, an upscale casual take on the slightly more formal original.
 The menu is small but potent: oysters on the half shell, crudo, tartare, clam chowder, Maine lobster stew.
 The real star is the brown butter lobster roll, notable for its spongy, bao-like bun.
 The bright, clean-lined interior gets packed before Sox games.